JH27/curriculum/docs/vector-functions.md

 Vector functions
 ----------------

-It's often easy to create a **scalar function**, that is a function, that takes a length one input and produces a length one output.
+It's often easy to create a **scalar function**, that is a function, that takes a length-one input and produces a length-one output.
 You can always apply a scalar function to a vector of values by using the appropriate purrr `map_` function, but you can often find a more efficient approach by relying on an existing vectorized function.
 It's also easy to accidentally use a vectorized function as if it's a scalar function; doing so makes life harder for yourself than it needs to be.
 This reading illustrates each problem with an example.

 Letter grades
 -------------